rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- **Yes**, the time when I cannot deliver high quality output within the deadline, perform an insignificant task, and commit accidents.
+- **Yes**, the time when my productivity failed to hit the quota, perform an insignificant task, and commit accidents.
 This is one of the reasons why I am interested to pursue **Artificial Intelligence** to tackle manpower issues.

 #### **Have you ever been on a team where someone was not pulling their own weight?
 How did you handle it?**